AustralianBioCommons/ables/resources.md

 ## Specialist expertise

-ABLeS projects are supported by NCI, Pawsey and ABLeS specialists to install, develop, optimise and deploy tools and workflows on ABLeS projects.
+ABLeS projects are supported by NCI, Pawsey and ABLeS specialists to install, develop, optimise and deploy tools and workflows.

-{% include callout.html type="note" content="If you are part of an ABLeS project, and need help, please submit a request through [this GoogleForm](https://docs.google.com/forms/d/e/1FAIpQLSfzHJajEKTnGuYWb1gLRR2nlUExLIRM7qSGy_hhbiCKB3KX2Q/viewform?usp=sf_link)." %}
+{% include callout.html type="note" content="If you are part of an ABLeS project and need help, please submit a request through [this GoogleForm](https://docs.google.com/forms/d/e/1FAIpQLSfzHJajEKTnGuYWb1gLRR2nlUExLIRM7qSGy_hhbiCKB3KX2Q/viewform?usp=sf_link)." %}

 ## Available software and reference data